top of page

 To schedule - schedule a full session OR a meet and greet info@christinaspinler.com

 Please note: If you are in a crisis, or have suicidal thoughts or uncontrolled racing thoughts - then outpatient therapy is not warranted.
-When someone is in a crisis state it's hard to take in information and I do lots of skill-building and teaching.
+When someone is in a crisis state it's hard to take in information and I do lots of teaching.
 You may need a higher level of care as an intensive outpatient or inpatient until you feel stable.
 It's important we always put a sense of safety first.
 I can give you resources!

 1

-Private structured sessions for stress and anxiety
+My stress and anxiety program

 --WE CHANGE by ACTION